heavenwing/go-project-template/webapi/README.md

 |= setting //setting folder contains all code files related to configuration or setting

-- |- common.go // this file contains all common functions and vairables in the package
+- |- common.go // this file contains all common local functions and vairables in the package

+- |- config.go // this file contains all public vairables for config

 - |- const.go // this file contains all constants in the package

+- |- loader.go // this file contains load config public functions

 ## model file